felixk1990/SnarlPy/README.md

-# Snarlpy
+# SnarlPy

-A repository holding the structure for the 'Snarlpy' package as well examples and galleries.

 ##  Introduction
-The module 'snarlpy' is a python packages encompassing a set of class and method implementations for networkx datatypes, in order to calculate linking numbers of spatially intertwined networks and optimal cuts to topologically unlink them.
+The module 'snarlpy' is a python packages encompassing a set of class and method implementations for 'networkx' graphs, in order to calculate linking numbers of spatially intertwined networks and optimal cuts to topologically unlink them.
 Used and explained in the publication: arXiv:2208.11662
 <br>